dhdaines/playa/README.md

 page towards the top-right, as they do in PDF user space.

-If you don't care about absolute positioning, you can use `space="user"`, which may be somewhat faster in the future (currently it isn't).
+If you don't care about absolute positioning, you can use `space="default"`, which may be somewhat faster in the future (currently it isn't).
 In this case, no translation or rotation of the default user space is done (in other words any values of `MediaBox` or `Rotate` in the page dictionary are simply ignored).
 This is **definitely**